In this article, we'll be walking you through setting up an Apple device for content monitoring.

 STEP 6: Tap Trust on your child's iOS device when prompted.

-NOTE: You may also be asked to click "Trust" on iTunes on your computer as well.
+NOTE: You may also be asked to click "Trust" on iTunes or Finder on your computer if they open themselves up.

-STEP 7: Associate the iOS device with the appropriate child.
+STEP 7: Associate the recognized device with the appropriate child.

 The analysis will begin after selecting your child's name on the Choose child: dropdown menu.
 After some time, you'll see a percentage indicator in small text below.

-STEP 8: Check your Sleep/Wake settings for your PC.
+STEP 8: Check your Sleep/Wake settings for your Mac.

-To look over and adjust your sleep settings on your computer, go to your System Settings > Power Options, and set what works best for you and your family.
+To look over and adjust your sleep settings on your computer, go to System Preferences > Energy Saver, and set what works best for you and your family.
 For suggestions on this, check out this article.

 STEP 9: Wait for the Backup and the Upload to complete.

-- The backup phase looks like this (there's a spinning circle icon):
+- The backup phase looks like this (it has a spinning circle symbol):

-- The upload phase looks like this (there's a cloud icon):
+- The upload phase looks like this (it has a cloud symbol):

 STEP 10: Check that the iOS device is recognized over Wi-Fi.